2. Development and Review

 26. Modules are subject to approval at institute level, through an Institute LTC or equivalent.
 On completion of the internal approval process within an institute the member of staff responsible for oversight of the approval of modules should upload the final version of the MAF to the SharePoint site, and also ensure that the information is entered on the module database.

-27. In determining the nature of the demand that the module makes on students reference should be made to the level descriptors agreed for use in Aberystwyth University: see paragraph 19 of Appendix 2: Modular Study Schemes: Summary of University Policy.
+27. In determining the nature of the demand that the module makes on students reference should be made to the level descriptors agreed for use in Aberystwyth University.
+These are published in Section 3.1 Taught Study Schemes, paragraph 21.

 28. Module Learning Outcomes should follow the following guidelines: